 Technology is an integral part of a school district’s learning environment.
 How to best support learning goals and objectives of your district should be the paramount driver when building a technology sustainability plan.
-Review district long- and short-term strategic goals and key performance indicators and outcomes to generate the drivers for the technology plan.
+Review district long- and short-term strategic goals and key performance indicators along with the developed outcomes to generate the drivers for the technology plan.
 Start with the end in mind.
 Some questions to consider include:

 With the overarching district goals in mind, consider the technology department’s goals:

-Organize your long-range plan and goals in a table similar to the one below.
+Organize your long-range plan and goals in a table similar to this sample template, which is customizable.
 It is broken into categories that will assist in planning.
-While not totally inclusive (you may customize this sample template to what you need), seeing each set of responsibilities in a long-range plan will help build a large-scale picture of your vision of how technology will support learning in your district.
+Seeing each set of responsibilities in a long-range plan will help build a large-scale picture of your vision of how technology will support learning in your district.
 It also will be helpful as you do lifecycle planning.